Antoinefdu/pvalue_ppc/README.md

   - create_table2.py will extract the headers from my csv file and use them to create a couple of tables on a new database.
   - fill_tables.py will upload the content of the csv file into those tables.
   - p-value2 will analyse each pair of ads within the same ad group and compare their results.
 Only the tests that have reached a low enough p-value will be shown in terminal.

-For more information on how p-values of a/b tests work, please check [this article](https://towardsdatascience.com/the-math-behind-a-b-testing-with-example-code-part-1-of-2-7be752e1d06f), by mnguyenngo

 ### To try it for yourself, simply open "create_tables2.py" and follow the instructions.